Table of Contents

 Lincoln won re-election in 1864 and made the passage of the 13th Amendment his top priority.
 It passed Congress and was sent to the states for ratification in February 1865.

-Twenty-seven states were required to ratify for the amendment to be passed.
-At the time, there were 36 states, and the Northern states were quick to ratify.
+Twenty-seven states were required to ratify the amendment for it to be passed.
+At the time, there were 36 states, and the Northern states were quick to ratify the amendment.

 The 27th state to ratify was Georgia in December, which enabled the amendment to be adopted.
 The last of the 36 states to ratify the amendment was Mississippi, which did so in 1995.